Dana Beal: Illinois (2008)

-Beal was arrested June 3, 2008, in Mattoon, Illinois, about 170 miles south of Chicago on suspicion of money laundering.
+Beal was arrested June 3, 2008, in Mattoon, Illinois, about 170 miles south of Chicago, on suspicion of money laundering.
 The Associated Press reported that he appeared before a judge on June 12, and was charged with obstruction of justice.
 He was released on $7,500 bail.

 According to The New York Times, police responded to a report of two women arguing at a restaurant.
-The 2 women were traveling with Beal and another man.
+The two women were traveling with Beal and another man.
 Mick McAvoy is the first assistant state's attorney for Coles County, Illinois.
 According to the Times, "Mr. McAvoy said witnesses told the police that Mr. Beal had placed bags beneath nearby vehicles.
 Mr. McAvoy said the police found two duffel bags containing more than $150,000 in cash.
 At that point, Mr. McAvoy said, a drug-sniffing dog was brought in to smell the bags."
 According to Beal's attorney, Ronald Tulin of Charleston, Illinois, the police said the money smelled of marijuana.
 Beal has always said that the money was en route to support an ibogaine-based drug treatment clinic in Mexico.

-On August 6, 2008, Judge Richard Scott found probable cause for a jury trial for Irvin Dana Beal, 61, of New York City and Jesse Balcom, 31, of Silver Spring, Maryland.
+On August 6, 2008, Judge Richard Scott found probable cause for a jury trial for Beal and Jesse Balcom, 31, of Silver Spring, Maryland.
 The trial began in November 2008 on obstruction of justice charges, because it was alleged that Beal and his associate were hiding the bags of money in expectation that the police might search their van.
 The outcome of the trial was that Beal pleaded guilty to misdemeanor marijuana possession and was fined $1,300.
 Obstruction of justice charges were dismissed.
 Federal authorities are seeking forfeiture of the money involved.

 Nebraska (2009)

-Dana Beal, Christopher Ryan, and James Statzer were arrested at 10:35 p.m. on September 30, 2009, in Ashland, Nebraska.
+Beal, Christopher Ryan, and James Statzer were arrested at 10:35 p.m. on September 30, 2009, in Ashland, Nebraska.
 Police claim that they were stopped because the conversion van they were in was driving erratically, and because the rear license plate was obstructed.
 Police allegedly found 150 pounds of marijuana in the van.
-All 3 faced charges of possession with intent to deliver and having no drug tax stamp.
+All three faced charges of possession with intent to deliver and having no drug tax stamp.
 Ryan and Statzer were held on $100,000 bond each.
 Beal was held on $500,000 bond.
-According to the Omaha World-Herald, Saunders County Attorney Scott Tingelhoff said that there was an effort on the web to raise Beal's bail.
+According to the Omaha World-Herald, Saunders County attorney Scott Tingelhoff said that there was an effort on the web to raise Beal's bail.
 He had to raise 10 percent ($50,000) in order to be released.

 Beal was represented in his case by Glenn Shapiro of the law firm Schaefer and Shapiro in Omaha, Nebraska.